 Best of our packing tips?

 When packing for Bali, these eight items are non-negotiable.

 They’ve saved the day so many times, we don’t even need to question their inclusion.

 - Handy pack of Tissues

-- Portable bottle of Hand Sanitiser
+- Portable bottles of Eco Hand Sanitiser

 - Rescue Remedy.
 Bach Flower Remedy for anxiety, fear of flying, trauma, after an unexpected bite, shock, and nerves.
 It’s our go-to remedy for when the going gets tough.